Who would think Economics For Kids would actually be fun?

 We discuss Needs VS. Wants.
 There are a few lessons included in our economics unit on it and a group interactive project.
 This then leads into “What is a Producer and Consumer?” and “How does price effect demand?”.
 Included in the unit are various links to suggested You-Tube videos and worksheets that accompany the topics.

-A few days are spent on the concept of Limited Resources and the students are able to use their knowledge they have gained so far to problem solve with a group or a partner.
-They even present their solution to the class.
+A few days are spent on the concept of Limited Resources and Supply and Demand.
+The students are able to use their knowledge they have gained so far to problem solve with a group or a partner.
+The students are presented with various problems where supply is in demand, remember the toilet paper crisis?
+They remember that as well and it will resonate with them.
+They also can relate to a favorite toy being wiped all the shelves because the demand is so high.
+As a group or on their own, they even present their solutions to the class.

 Farm to Table